 This spirometer uses Arduino for software (IDE and code/sketch) and hardware (microprocessor and board).
 To download the Arduino IDE, please refer to this link.

-The spirometer also utilizes 3D printed parts.
-The vast majority of commercially available 3D printers are compatible with this instructable.
-Ensure beforehand that your 3D printer can open and process .stl files.
+The spirometer incorporates 3D printed components.
+Most commercially available 3D printers support this instructable.
+Prior to starting, confirm that your 3D printer can open and process .stl files.

 Bill of Materials (Unit costs revised July 2020)